yuya-isaka/Nimcc/Readme.md

     $ docker run --rm -it -w /home/user/Nimcc -v $HOME/Nimcc:/home/user/Nimcc nimcc
     ```

+### Setting up the environment on Linux (x86_64)

+- The environment setup on a native Linux system mirrors the Docker environment, ensuring consistency across platforms.

+- Install the necessary tools directly on your Linux system

+    ```
+    $ sudo apt update
+    $ sudo apt install -y gcc make git binutils libc6-dev
+    ```

 ## How to test
-- Open the directory and type ```make``` in the terminal.
+- Open the directory and type `make` in the terminal.

     ```
     In Docker
-    If it says 'Ok', it means that all tests have passed!
+    If it says 'OK', it means that all tests have passed!
     ------------------------------------------------------

     $ make